cursorless-dev/cursorless/docs/user/README.md

 ## Actions

-In any cursorless command the action defines what happens to the specified target, therefore every action must have a target.
-For example deleting the target (`"chuck"` used like `"chuck made"`) or moving the cursor to select the target (`"take"`used like `"take made"`).
+In any cursorless command, the action defines what happens to the specified target.
+Every command must have a target.
+For example, deleting the target (`"chuck"`, as in `"chuck air"`) or moving the cursor to select the target (`"take"`, as in `"take air"`).

 ### Cursor movement